C1. Patterns and Relationships

 • Did your partner discover your missing pearl in another way?

-Show students, through discussion or demonstration, that the repeating pattern of the necklace helps discover the missing term.
+Show students, through discussion or demonstration, that the repeating pattern of the necklace helps discover the missing element.

 Continue in this way to determine the missing bead in different places on the necklaces.
 Point out the strategies used to find it.